koinos/koinos-docs/docs/architecture/smart-contracts.md

 ### Read-only entry points

 Read-only entry points are often used to implement "getter" functions and can be called outside of a transaction.
 Most commonly, the read only entry points are called using the RPC method `read_contract`.
-Smart contract code that is executed in read-only mode is prevented from writing to any key value store and will be abruptly trapped and a permission denied exception will propagate if any attempt is made.
+Smart contract code that is executed in read-only mode is prevented from writing to any key value store.
+If the contract attempts to perform a write during read-only mode it will be abruptly trapped and a permission denied exception will be thrown.

 Given the following RPC request and response definitions: